 Note: This information is offered as a general summary and is subject to change without notification.
 If you have additional questions, please contact us at email@example.com

-PPC’s national Open Invitation for the second round of Pilots, inviting applications from groups across the country, is expected to be announced in late 2017.
-Groups that would like to receive notifications about Oasis Program opportunities should fill out the Oasis Program form.
-For those groups that have already secured funding and need minimal assistance, such as program guidance, program forms and structure, or the benefits of being connected to PPC’s 501c3 nonprofit organization, PPC may have flexibility to accept more communities outside the Open Invitation and review process.
-Those inquiries should be submitted via email to email@example.com, outlining the community, number of participants, biomarker testing arrangement, the timeline, and the amount and source of funding in hand.
+As of April 2022, PPC is assessing requests to conduct Oasis Jumpstart Pilots as they are received.
+If a group has already secured funding and needs minimal assistance, such as program guidance, program forms and structure, or the benefits of being connected to PPC’s 501c3 nonprofit organization, PPC may have the flexibility to work with their community outside of the annual Open Invitation period and review process.
+Those inquiries should be submitted via email to firstname.lastname@example.org, outlining the community, number of participants, biomarker testing arrangement, the timeline, and the amount and source of funding in hand.

 Recognizing that a goal of the Oasis Program is to meet the needs of the local community, what are the basic requirements and how flexible is the program?

 The Oasis Jumpstart Pilot Program is still being refined based on lessons learned in the first round of Pilots.
 PPC’s Participant Forms must be utilized and submitted to PPC for all registered participants; HIPAA privacy requirements must be followed for biomarker testing; and there are a series of Program guidance documents that give structure to the program.
 The MOU Template provides an outline of the roles and responsibilities of the local group and PlantPure Communities.

 There are a range of roles that the Pod may play in an Oasis Jumpstart.
 This may include, but is not limited to, any or all of the following:

 - Offer support to Participants during the Jumpstart

 - Offer support to Participants by offering supplemental program support, such as cooking demos, grocery shopping trips, etc.